ANNUAL ORGANIZING

 The Buncombe County Democratic Party is organized into 80 precincts that are grouped into 11 clusters

-The BCDP is one of a hundred county parties that create the North Carolina Democratic Party.
+The BCDP is one of 100 county parties that create the North Carolina Democratic Party.

 The NCDP is part of the national party, the Democratic National Committee.